juju/terraform-provider-juju/docs/resources/access_offer.md

 ### Required

-- `access` (String) Level of access to grant.
-Changing this value will replace the Terraform resource.
-Valid access levels are described at https://juju.is/docs/juju/manage-offers#control-access-to-an-offer
 - `offer_url` (String) The url of the offer for access management.
 If this is changed the resource will be deleted and a new resource will be created.

 ### Optional

+- `admin` (Set of String) List of users to grant admin access. "admin" user is not allowed.
+- `consume` (Set of String) List of users to grant consume access. "admin" user is not allowed.
-- `users` (Set of String) List of users to grant access.
+- `read` (Set of String) List of users to grant read access. "admin" user is not allowed.

 ### Read-Only